TheShonuff/100-days-of-code/log.md

 **Today's Progress**: Mellow day.
 I'm super tired.
 Took it slow and styled my Front end Mentor App.
 Figured CSS grid was the best approach for solving a few UI elements and it was.
 I kinda get CSS grid now.
 I need to setup a lot of IF statements it seems based on the state of my props coming over from the search component.

 **Thoughts**: Wondering the most effienct way to conditionally setup styles and outputs in react.
 There are a number of props being passed to the Userview that could potentially be NULL and I would need to setup the resulting output and corresponding style.
 Should the variable reflect both the style and output for ease?
 Like an object perhaps?

+### Day 14: May 9th, 2022

+ **Today's Progress** Not much.
+Wrestled with REACT in trying to get a state to persist when I get an undesired result from a search query.
+I can get the error message to display but the props that were set previously all go to NULL.

+ **Thoughts** Had to study for finals and look at other items tonight. unable to really focus.